NHS Sight Tests

 - Whether contact lenses are for you.

-We suggest that you book an Extended NHS Examination for just £25.
+We suggest that you book an Extended NHS Examination for a small additional fee.
 This is equivalent to the Full Eye Examination which is enjoyed by our private patients and members of our Gold Eyecare Plan.

 We also offer you many other services outside the NHS, such as Contact Lenses, Vision Training, in depth Visual Fields, Optomap Retinal Examination and OCT Scans.